2023 Most Popular General Agriculture Bachelor's Degree Schools in Texas

 Full General Agriculture at Sam Houston State University Report

-Texas A&M University - College Station landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a very large student population.
+Texas A&M University - College Station did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 Women make up 83% of the agriculture majors at the school.